DolevDahan/Geo-engineering-characterization-of-quarrying-materials-using-a-hyperspectral-camera/README.md

 ---

-## 📎 License
+## License

 This project is released for academic and research purposes.
-Contact authors for commercial use.